-- The school has visits from SEN specialist teachers and the Behaviour Support Team when required, who provide advice to staff to support the success and progress of individual pupils. - The NHS Speech Language Therapist works in school for one afternoon every fortnight to assess and plan support for targeted pupils.
-Many of these programmes are then delivered by a trained Teaching Assistant. - The Governor with specific responsibility for SEN has completed Governor training.
+- The school has visits from SEN specialist teachers and the Behaviour Support Team when required, who provide advice to staff to support the success and progress of individual pupils. - The NHS Speech Language Therapist service, who provide advice to staff to support individual pupils.
+Many of these programmes are then delivered by a trained Teaching Assistant.